Newspaper or Newsmagazine Critique Information

-- You may turn in your publication up to one-month late (see deadlines above) for an additional $40, but late entries will result in delays in getting your critique back from the judge.
+- You may turn in your publication up to one-month late (by the late deadline noted above) for an additional $40, but late entries may result in delays in getting your critique back from the judge.
 Entries received after the late deadline will receive a critique, but are not eligible for award rankings.

 - Send entries to: